NetApp/trident/docs/kubernetes/concepts/provisioning.rst

 determine where to provision volumes.
-When a user creates a volume, Trident first gets the set of storage pools for that volume's storage class, and, if the user specifies a protocol for the volume, it removes those storage pools that cannot provide the requested protocol (a SolidFire backend cannot provide a file-based volume while an ONTAP NAS backend cannot provide a block-based volume, for instance).
+When a user creates a volume, Trident first gets the set of storage pools for that volume's storage class, and, if the user specifies a protocol for the volume, it removes those storage pools that cannot provide the requested protocol (a HCI/SolidFire backend cannot provide a file-based volume while an ONTAP NAS backend cannot provide a block-based volume, for instance).
 Trident randomizes the order of this resulting set, to facilitate an even distribution of volumes, and then iterates through it,